nurlanua/nurlanua.github.io/README.md

 # How to host an online Resume?

-This is a short guide on how to host an online resume.
+**What is this product?
+Why would anyone want it?**: This is a short guide on how to host an online resume.
 By hosting an online resume, Employers will know your knowledge and skill with using GitHub, Markdown, and Jekyll.
 This is a simple guide on how to get started to acquire these skills.
-In the future, with the acquired skills you can write documentations and design websites.
+**How does this product fit into a broader ecosystem, if at all?
+Does it have any dependencies?**: In the future, with the acquired skills you can write documentations and design websites.
+In terms of dependancies, Markdown and Jekyll depend on Github and HTML.
+**Where can I acquire this product?
+If there are multiple distribution packages, which should I choose and why?**: You can start learning Markdown and Github online.
+You don't have to download any programs.
+Personally, I prefer Visual Studio Code (VS code) or use [Markdown Live Preview](https://markdownlivepreview.com).

 ## Summary